-Hull Bid approached us to provide entertainment and additional brand presence to their existing Hull Street Food Nights across Spring 2019.
+Hull Bid came to us requesting entertainment and additional brand presence for their existing Hull Street Food Nights across Spring 2019.

 Experiential entertainers roaming the market site and surrounding streets.